- Politics and Social Issues»

 Investigators went to notify Crystal’s mother, hoping they would reach her before the media or anyone else.
 When they told Bonnie Fay they were certain it was her daughter, having pulled a senior ring from the girl’s body engraved with her name, the woman broke down into uncontrollable sobs.

 While the officers did not give Bonnie specifics about her daughter’s death, they promised her police would work around the clock to find her daughter’s killer.

 The widow wasn’t really listening.
 Her daughter was gone.
 She wasn’t sure she cared about anything; especially about living.

 Tensions Run High

 An autopsy proved the suspected brutality of Crystal’s death and also disclosed she had been raped.
-Bonnie Fay, by this time starting to regain control and building on the anger from her grief, told the Horry Independent she was certain Crystal’s killer was someone she knew.
+By this time, Bonnie, having regained control of her emotions and building on the anger from her grief, told the Horry Independent she was certain Crystal’s killer was someone she knew.